buonzz/buonzz.github.io/_posts/2025-11-25-sentry-mcp-stdio-fix.md

 subtitle: "Let Amazon Q access your Sentry.io account"
 ---

+# Fixing Sentry MCP Server Authentication in Remote VS Code (Code-Server)

-The Model Context Protocol (MCP) is a powerful standard that allows AI assistants—like **Amazon Q**, Cursor, or GitHub Copilot—to interact directly with developer tools.
+## The Model Context Protocol (MCP) is a powerful standard that allows AI assistants—like **Amazon Q**, Cursor, or GitHub Copilot—to interact directly with developer tools.
 However, integrating the Sentry MCP Server into a remote IDE environment, such as VS Code running on a `code-server` instance, often hits a wall due to the **OAuth authentication flow**.
 This post walks through the necessary steps to bypass the failed `127.0.0.1` OAuth redirect and successfully configure the Sentry MCP Server using the **Local STDIO Transport** and a User Access Token.

 ---